charlescrable/HandscrollViewer-OpenSeadragon-Extension/README.md

-### Defining DIV areas for HandscrollViewer Windows
+### Defining HTML DIV areas for HandscrollViewer Windows

 Three HTML DIV areas for HandscrollViewer windows are defined in the demonstration website page.
 Each viewer DIV has a unique `id`.